harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/ignore-a-manifest-file-during-deployment.md

 The comment `# harness.io/skip-file-for-deploy` must be at the **top** of the file.
 If it is on the second line it will not work and the resource will be deployed as part of the main Workflow rollout.

-### Option 1: Apply Ignored Resource
+## Apply ignored resource

 The Apply step will apply any resource in a Service **Manifests** explicitly.
 You must provide the path and name of the file in **Apply**, and Harness will deploy the resource.

-For details on the Apply Step, see [Deploy Manifests Separately using Apply Step](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/deploy-manifests-using-apply-step.md).
+For details on the Apply Step, see [Deploy Manifests Separately using Apply Step](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/deploy-manifests-using-apply-step).

 For example, the following image shows a Jobs resource in a Service **Manifests** section that uses the ignore comment `# harness.io/skip-file-for-deploy` so that the stage does not apply it, and the **Apply** step that specifies the same Jobs resource: